-When I emerged onto the hectic streets of Zurich for the Street Parade, I immediately realized I was overdressed.
+When I emerged onto the hectic streets of Zurich for Street Parade, I immediately realized I was overdressed.

 Suddenly it made sense why everybody had been asking me what I would wear to Street Parade.
 Some people evidently take their wardrobe-planning very seriously for this, one of the biggest techno parties in the world (and Zurich’s largest annual event).